Skip to content

 Source code in src/pathpyG/algorithms/generative_models.py

-def stochastic_block_model(M: _np.matrix, z: _np.array, mapping: Optional[IndexMap] = None) -> Graph:
+def stochastic_block_model(M: _np.matrix, z: _np.ndarray, mapping: Optional[IndexMap] = None) -> Graph:

-"""Generate a random undirected graph based on the stochastic block model
+"""Generate a random undirected graph based on the stochastic block model.

 Args: